rosscarter3/leaf_analysis_toolkit/README.md

 	`python lif2stack.py example.lif`

-	creates a separate directory for each stack in the .lif file of the format:
+	creates a separate directory for each stack in the .lif file of the format (hereafter called the experiment directory):

 	 `proj_[lif_name]_[image number]_[image_name]`

 	 i.e., `proj_8DAS_AA_Col.lif_0_Series013`

-	 for the 0th image, named 'Series013', in .lif file named `8DAS_AA_Col.lif`.
+	 for the 0th image, named 'Series013', from the .lif file named `8DAS_AA_Col.lif`.

 	 This directory contains a directory called 'stack' containing the png form of the image stack and a file called 'dims.txt' which contains the image metadata.
 The 'proj' directory will contain all further output relating to that image.